-The output compare signal is a TTL output signal and is available on the I/O D-Sub connector labeled as CMP.
-Output compare is controlled by the position of the main encoder input on the controller.
+The output compare signal is a TTL output signal and is available on the I/O (A-D) D-Sub connector labeled as CMP.
+An additional output compare signal is available for 5-8 axes controllers on the I/O (E-H) D-sub connector.